Simonides (crater)

 Simonides is a crater on Mercury.
 Its name was adopted by the International Astronomical Union (IAU) in 1985.
 The crater is named for Greek lyric poet Simonides.
+The crater was first imaged by Mariner 10 in 1974.

 Simonides has a small, somewhat irregular pit in its center.
 Unnamed wrinkle ridges cross the floor of the crater, and one extends to the northwest and southeast.

-The crater Ibsen is to the northeast of Simonides, and Neumann is to the southeast.
+The crater Ibsen is to the northeast of Simonides, and Rainey crater is to the southwest.
+Neumann is to the more distant southeast.